ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 to 3.x soon, the incredible easiness of creating a Python 3.x environment in conda, for example, will allow them to run MSNoise in the future.

-Please note that as long as ObsPy doesn't have Python 3.7 binary packages, I recommend using Python 3.6.

 There were no changes in the requirements.
 Note that MSNoise is always tested against the latest release versions of the main packages, so older installations that are not maintained/updated regularly (years) could encounter issues.